sameermandve/News-Letter-Sign-Up-Page/README.md

 ## Overview -

-This is practice responsive "News-Letter-Sign-Up Page" created using HTML , CSS and JS. you will get error if email is empty or email address is invalid and the form will not be submitted.
-And After submitting the form you will get a confirmation message with your input email address and a dismiss button which you can use to go back to the sign up page.
+This is practice responsive "News-Letter-Sign-Up Page" created using HTML , CSS and JS.
+In this practice project you will get error if email is empty or email address is invalid and the form will not be submitted.
+And after submitting the form you will get a confirmation message with your input email address and a dismiss button which you can use to go back to the sign up page.

 ### Screenshot -